 There I had it!
 A corn on the cob for my kids to play with!

 Over the past few weeks of play, the food has held up.
-Of course, because this is a homemade item and it is kept together by hot glue, it is not a toy for younger children who may try to put it in their mouths.
+Of course, this is a homemade item and it is kept together by hot glue; therefore, it is not a toy for younger children who may try to put it in their mouths.
 Always use your own discretion when making toys for children, and supervise your children whenever they are playing!
-As I mentioned, this is primarily a toy for my seven-year-old child, who I know will not attempt to eat it!
+As I mentioned, this play kitchen felt corn is primarily a toy for my older kids, who I know will not attempt to eat it!
+I keep an eye on my toddler.

 Have you made any no sew felt food before?
 What food should I make next?